albert-espin/overdetermined-equations/README.md

-# Numerical Algorithms for sovling Overdetermined Equation Systems
+# Numerical Algorithms for solving Overdetermined Equation Systems

 The programs of this repository can solve overdetermined linear equations systems, namely some particular cases and techniques are explorer:
 - Triangular equation systems ("triangular_systems.c").